-There are many different types of breast implants available on the Australian market which can help get you the best breast augmentation results.
+There are many different types of breast implants available on the Australian market which can be used for al breast augmentation mammoplasty.
 Mentor implants is one of the premier brands of breast implants, and it is the one that Dr Jeremy Hunt prefers to use.
-Mentor implants are made by Johnson & Johnson Medical a highly reputable medical device company.
+Mentor implants are made by Johnson & Johnson Medical, a highly reputable medical device company.

-When choosing the best breast implant, there are many implant options including Brand, Size, Profile, Shape and Filling including Cohesivity ( or firmness ) of the silicone gel
+When choosing the right breast implant, there are many implant options including Brand, Size, Profile, Shape and Filling including Cohesivity ( or firmness ) of the silicone gel

 Why Does Dr Hunt prefer Mentor Implants over other Implant Brands?

-Dr Hunt chooses to use Mentor implants as well as Motiva implants as he believes these both offer the best short-term and long-term results for patients and have the best product support.
+Dr Hunt chooses to use Mentor implants as well as Motiva implants as he believes these both offer the better short-term and long-term results for patients and have good product support.
 Other implant brands are available but Dr Hunt’s selection of Mentor and Motiva implants for his patients is based on his experience and their excellent clinical record.

 In some cases, the Motiva ergonomic gel implant is preferred if the patient is seeking a softer teardrop-shaped result.
 If a firmer gel is needed in a teardrop-shaped implant, a Mentor CPG will be preferred as it will “drive” the breast shape.

-For round breast implants, if patients are seeking a particularly high-volume upper pole, then a progressive gel plus Motiva implant will offer more fulness in the upper pole than a Mentor implant.
+For round breast implants, if patients are seeking a particularly high-volume upper pole, then a progressive gel plus Motiva implant will offer more fullness in the upper pole than a Mentor implant.

-Some patients may desire a blend between the two and, as with all of Dr Hunt’s patients, it is a case of tailoring the patient’s needs to the specific device used to ensure they achieve the best results possible.
+Some patients may desire a blend between the two and, as with all of Dr Hunt’s patients, it is a case of tailoring the patient’s needs to the specific device used to ensure they achieve good results.

-Mentor implants are widely used in the field of plastic and cosmetic surgery due to their high safety and efficacy.
+Mentor implants are widely used in the field of plastic and cosmetic surgery due to their high safety and efficacy record.

 1. Mentor Implant Feel

-There are quite a few benefits of using mentor implants, the most important of which is the feel of the implant.
+There are quite a few reasons for using mentor implants, the most important of which is the feel of the implant.
 As Mentor implants contain three options for Cohesivity of the silicone gel, different results can be achieved, and the specific patient desires can be met.
 All of the Mentor implants mimic natural breast tissue very well.

 2. Mentor Implant Shape, Size & Profile

 Apart from the content of the implant, the shape, size, and profiles of the Mentor implants also help mimic the natural appearance of the breast tissue.
-If you opt for a teardrop shop breast implant with low profiles, they look and feel like real breast tissue.
+If you opt for a teardrop shop breast implant with low profiles, they are designed to look and feel like real breast tissue.